fbpx

 • It’s hard to get coaching.

-• Sometimes the powers that be in Rowing NZ forget masters exist so there is a general lack of support
+• Federations forget masters exist so there is a general lack of support and no strategy for masters.

 How can we address these problems?